Robotech: Prelude to the Shadow Chronicles: The Sentinels revisited

 The rebooting of the Robotech universe relegated everything except the original 85-episode series to secondary continuity.
 This includes the Sentinels comics, and the Jack McKinney novels, both of which tell the same story, but diverge on many of the finer details.
 As part of this reboot, the Wildstorm Robotech comics before the Prelude miniseries feature a retelling of the years between the SDF-1 crash and the first animated episode, "Boobytrap."
 Prelude to the Shadow Chronicles picks up where the Sentinels comics left off, during the events surrounding T. R. Edwards's betrayal.
 With the reboot, it is still generally acknowledged that the basic events of The Sentinels still occurred, although many minor details (including the timeline) are now slightly different.
 Most notably, Edwards – who was the main human antagonist during The Sentinels – has been reinterpreted as a more ambiguous character.
 Also, notable is the appearance of Lazlo Zand, who had appeared in the Jack McKinney novels, where he had died at the end of the Robotech Masters story arc.
 The Prelude comic leaves Zand alive, while indirectly alluding to his apparent "death" earlier.

+T.R.
+Edwards' fate of becoming a giant monster after falling into the Genesis Pit was an original concept from the Waltrip Brothers, not taking place in any previous Sentinels source material.
+They originally planned to use this idea during the run of the Robotech II: The Sentinels comic, had it not been cancelled.